Meet Erica from Travels With Erica

 Suitcase or backpack?
 Suitcase.
 Backpacks are great, and I used them extensively in the past, but I like to use a suitcase now to protect my skincare liquids.

 Fast travel or slow travel?
 Slow.
-One of my favorite things to do while traveling is sitting in a cafe for hours reading.
+One of my favorite things to do while traveling is sit in a cafe for hours reading.

 Professional camera or iPhone photography?
 Professional camera.